Table of Contents

 Step 3: Launch both versions of the ad.

-Some platforms, like Facebook, make this process even simpler with an option that you can activate to set up another version.
+Some platforms, like Facebook, make this process even simpler by offering an option to set up another version.

-The platform algorithm takes care of testing both versions and, after a brief learning period, even starts displaying the better performing one more often.
+The platform algorithm tests both versions and, after a brief learning period, even starts displaying the better-performing one more often.

 2. Send out your emails

-Similar to digital ads, the scope of emails too is huge.
-Add the ease of use and familiarity with the channel; emails will be an integral part of your campaign.
+Similar to digital ads, the scope of emails is huge.
+Add the ease of use and familiarity with the channel, and emails will be an integral part of your campaign.

 For year-end giving, nonprofits generally prepare the following sets of emails:

-Automated flows would eliminate the manual effort needed to schedule and send out emails thereby giving you more time to focus on other essential tasks.
+Automated flows would eliminate the manual effort needed to schedule and send emails, giving you more time to focus on other essential tasks.

 Tips to enhance your efforts